Tories won’t win as party of ‘the self-satisfied and entitled’, says Lord Frost

 David Frost, the former Brexit minister, told the National Conservatism conference in London that there was “real suppressed anger and frustration” among people that the party ignored “at our peril”.

-He said: “Plenty of people have accumulated unearned wealth over the last 20 years or have established positions of privilege through government action.
+In a speech on Wednesday morning, Lord Frost had attacked people who have “accumulated unearned wealth over the last 20 years or have established positions of privilege through government action”.

 “Pensioners, government employees have been protected at the expense of those who earn a living.
 Meanwhile, many others are locked out.”